robertjahn/dtcli-webproxy/README.md

 Management (ARM) template that will create and update an Azure container service instance that will use the docker image deployed to my docker hub repo.
 You can adjust the parameters for your use.

-The ```deploy.sh``` script is provided by Microsoft and will create a resource group and container if it does not exist.
+The ```deploy.sh``` script is provided by Microsoft actually calls the CLI and will create a resource group and container if it does not exist.

+To run this, perform these steps:
-You will have to edit the containerURI value in ```paramters.json``` file to match the image name before you run the script.
+1. Edit the containerURI value in ```paramters.json``` file to match the image name before you run the script.

-You will also need to create a file called ```subscription.txt``` in the ```arm``` subfolder that contains your Azure subscription value.
+2. Create a file called ```subscription.txt``` in the ```arm``` subfolder that contains your Azure subscription value.
 This file is excluded in the ```.gitignore``` and just gets read in my the Makefile.
+3. Install have the Azure CLI with connection to your azure subscription

-To use this, you must have the Azure CLI and Unix sub-system for Windows or be in MacOS or unix.
+4. Run the ```make``` command from Unix sub-system for Windows, MacOS or unix.
 ```
+# change into arm directory where the Makefile resides
 cd arm
 # This will display values that will be used during the deployment
 make